F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 :::warning

 Before we continue, please keep in mind that SMBIOS Spoofing is an advanced feature of OpenCore.
 Reckless usage of it could potentially break important functionality and leave your installation in a non-working state.
-Once you boot into a spoofed state, it is highly recommended that you stay spoofed, and avoid booting macOS without OpenCore.
+Once you boot into a spoofed state, it's highly recommended that you stay spoofed, and avoid booting macOS without OpenCore.

 :::

 ### How to spoof

 Ventura has dropped more models which includes all of the blacklisted Macs in question, making the procedure slightly different.
-It is important to follow the guide for the version you're on, failing to do so is likely to cause boot issues.
+It's important to follow the guide for the version you're on, failing to do so is likely to cause boot issues.

 ::: details macOS Sonoma